hsavolai/azure-mysteries/azure-oneliners.md

-# List azure oneliners and such
+# List of azure oneliners and such

 ## OL-1: Testing service principal credentials